wasmup/Books-I-ve-Finished-Reading/README.md

 e.g.: use a common authentication component.
 Creating a single model of this component at the enterprise level will save the individual implementation teams the work of creating such a model for use in their own designs.

+In general, if something is a well-defined component and analyzing it by itself might be useful, then it is probably about the right size for a separate model.